Omegapoint/cloud-computing-app/README.md

 # Cloud Computing with AWS

+## Goal

+The goal of this course is to introduce some of the most common services found in Amazon Web Services (AWS).
+More specifically we'll run a simple Spring Boot application on a virtual server, connect the application to a database and make the Spring Boot application reachable through a load balancer and with an external DNS name.
+Finally, we'll setup a deployment pipeline for the Spring Boot application.

+## Content

 1. [Project setup](#setup)
 2. [Deploy on EC2](#ec2deploy)
 3. [Connecting your application to a RDS instance](#database)